FadyZa/FadyZa/README.md

 ---

 ## :man_technologist: About Me :
-My name is Fady Zaki, and I'm a frontend developer :desktop_computer: from :egypt: Egypt.
+My name is Fady Zaki, and I'm a FrontEnd developer :desktop_computer: based in :egypt: Egypt.
 I started my journey in web development in 2021 as a self-learner :books: , and I'm constantly striving to improve my skills and build a professional career :rocket: .

 ---